hrishim/llvl_prog1_book/src/starting_assembly.md

 In addition to the above, programmers have access to the stack register (SP).
 The lower 32-bits of this register can be accessed using the name WSP.
 The stack register holds the memory address of the current *stack pointer*.
 The Stack is a special area in memory and will be discussed in detail in later sections.

-Finally there is the program control register.
+Finally there is the program control (PC) register.
 This register holds the memory address of the *current instruction*.
-In AArch64, cannot be directly modified by the programmer.
+In AArch64, PC cannot be directly modified by the programmer.
 It is updated by the processor when a branch/call instruction is executed and on exception return.

 ## Summary